CSGraduateCouncil-VirginiaTech/csgc-website/csgc-jekyll-src/events.md

 - *Where*: Zoom
 - *Notes*: [Doc](https://docs.google.com/document/d/1cSUEJcF5qoD8xHylrCqyNZUNeUy1jbDfK6IDfl5RAqQ/edit?usp=sharing)

-Hear from Dr. Ribbens and Dr. Shaffer about current challenges and opportunities facing the department, openly answering questions related to the Coronavirus and it's impacts.
+Hear from Dr. Ribbens and Dr. Shaffer about current challenges and opportunities facing the department, openly answering questions related to the Coronavirus and its impacts.

 ### Academic Jobs: April 14th, 2020